 Business Email: Thank You; You’re Welcome

 Do you send emails that say “Thank You!” in your day-to-day business email communications?
-When you receive a thank you email, you must respond with “You’re welcome!”?
+When you receive a thank you email, do you respond with “You’re welcome!”

 Why are these questions even being asked?
 Mainly because it isn’t as common as it once was for others to take the time to show gratitude.